AboutUs/devblog/_posts/2011-04-19-our-continuous-integration-is-a-big-red-flashing-light.markdown

 a 120V light, which opens the risk of frying your equipment, fires, and fire marshals.
 Despite this Matt offered to help.
 He knew we'd need some type of relay.
-He took the setup home, and came back a few days later with it wired to vacation light timer he had running around.
+He took the setup home, and came back a few days later with it wired to vacation light timer he had lying around.

 ![Vacation Light Timer](/images/IMG_0523.jpg)

-For a while we were nervous we would break the build over the weekend and come in Monday to a burned down office but it's been working great.
+For a while after he wired it we were nervous we would come in Monday morning to a burned down office but it's been working great for months now.

 The last step was getting the whole rig hooked up to our CI server.
 We use [CruiseControl.rb](https://github.com/thoughtworks/cruisecontrol.rb) to run our